M-theory from the Superpoint

 \begin{quote} Perhaps we need to understand the nature of time itself better. [\dots] One natural way to approach that question would be to understand in what sense time itself is an emergent concept, and one natural way to make sense of such a notion is to understand how pseudo-Riemannian geometry can emerge from more fundamental and abstract notions such as categories of branes. \end{quote}

 We are going to tell an origin story for spacetime, in which it emerges from the simplest kind of supermanifold: the superpoint, denoted $\R^{0|1}$.
 This is the supermanifold with no bosonic coordinates, and precisely one fermionic coordinate.
-From this minimal mathematical space, which has no Lorentz structure and no spin structure, we will give a systematic process to construct super-Minkowski spacetimes up to dimension 11, complete with their Lorentz structures and spinorial structures.
-Indeed this is the same mathematical mechanism that makes, for instance, the M2-brane and then the M5-brane emerge from 11-dimensional spacetime.
-It is directly analogous to the D0-brane condensation by which 11d spacetime emerges out of type IIA space-time of dimension 10.
+From this minimal mathematical space, which has no Lorentz structure and no spinorial structure, we will give a systematic process to construct super-Minkowski spacetimes up to dimension 11, complete with their Lorentz structures and spinorial structures.
+Indeed this is the same mathematical mechanism that makes, for instance, the M2-brane and then the M5-brane emerge from 11d spacetime.
+It is directly analogous to the D0-brane condensation by which 11d spacetime emerges out of the type IIA spacetime of dimension 10.